Aeolus Yixuan: Overview

 Initially previewed by the 2018 Aeolus eπ Concept, the Aeolus Yixuan debuted during the 2019 Shanghai Auto Show as the D53.
-Yixuan being listed on 9 September 2019 with a price range of 74,900 yuan to 109,900 yuan (~US$10,528 – US$15,448).
+Yixuan being listed on 9 September 2019.

 The engine options of the Aeolus Yixuan includes a 1.0-litre inline-three petrol turbo engine and a 1.5-litre inline-four petrol turbo engine.
 The 1.0-litre turbocharged engine has maximum power of 125 hp with a peak torque of 196 Nm.
 The 1.5-litre turbocharged engine has maximum power of 147 hp with a peak torque of 230 Nm.
 The Aeolus Yixuan features a torsion beam type non-independent suspension.

 Technical configurations including a Level-2 autonomous driving assistance system is also available on the Aeolus Yixuan, supporting functions such as automatic parking, forward collision warning, automatic brake assistance, adaptive cruising, lane keeping assistance, traffic signal recognition, and intelligent speed limit reminder.
 The Yixuan will also be equipped with a 7-inch LCD instrument panel and a 10-inch center console display.